temporal-sa/temporal-infra-provisioning-demo/README.md

 poetry run python worker.py
 ```

-Once you start the worker, submit a workflow using the starter (also needs the environment
+Once you start the worker, submit a workflow using the starter (this also needs the environment
 variables set).

 ```bash